spantaleev/matrix-docker-ansible-deploy/examples/reverse-proxies/caddy2/README.md

 ## Using the Caddyfile

 You can either just use the [Caddyfile](Caddyfile) directly or append its content to your own Caddyfile.
-In both cases make sure to replace all the `example.tld` domains with your own domain.
+In both cases make sure to replace all the `example.com` domains with your own domain.

 This example does not include additional services like element, but you should be able copy the first block and replace the matrix subdomain with the additional services subdomain.
 I have not tested this though.